 Tip of Wonders #06: Today, cooperatives exist in order to protect farmer’s rights against abuse and you can support them by buying fair trade coffee directly from them.
 Good for the soul and good for the taste, just my type of morning of wonders!

-As all of you know, when it comes to waterfalls in Mexico, the Huasteca Potosina Waterfalls in San Luis Potosi are number 1 but Chiapas isn’t that far behind when it comes to impressive waterfalls although best ones are a little bit far from San Cristobal de las Casas.
+As all of you know, when it comes to waterfalls in Mexico, the Huasteca Potosina Waterfalls in San Luis Potosi are number 1 but Chiapas isn’t that far behind when it comes to impressive waterfalls although the best ones are a little bit far from San Cristobal de las Casas.

 Best done as a multi-day trip to Palenque, the waterfalls of Misol Ha (best known as the Predator Waterfalls thanks to the movie) and Agua Azul (Blue Water) are located 4 hours outside of San Cristobal de las Casas and trust me when I say they’re very well-worth the ride.

-They are, however, just one hour away (max) from Palenque Ruins so my recommendation of wonders is for you to do this at the end of your San Cristobal de las Casas trip and continue your journey onward from Palenque itself.
+They are, however, just one hour away (max) from Palenque Mayan Ruins so my recommendation of wonders is for you to do this at the end of your San Cristobal de las Casas trip and continue your journey onward from Palenque itself.

 And well, what can I tell you about the magnificent ruins of Palenque?
 Sure, they’re not as detailed as the ones of Chichen Itza or with a Caribbean ocean view like the Ruins of Tulum but their majestic setting inside the wild jungly truly makes them some of the most authentically preserved ones if you ask me.